jociemoore/web_store/README.md

 # Webstore

-This is a basic webstore project that I used to practice front-end development with HTML and CSS.
+This frontend of this basic webstore was developed with HTML and CSS.